hopmath/hopmath.github.io/_posts/2020-06-01-lecture-03-diffyqs.md

 Extract this in your 306 directory.

 [This Course on Gradescope](https://www.gradescope.com/courses/134417/)
 Submit your answer `03 HW.ipynb` here.
+**UPDATE: Please take a separate screenshot for each question, and select the correct screenshot for each question on Gradescope.**

 [WebWork](http://ww2.math.buffalo.edu/webwork2/2020_5_MTH306_Hopfensperger/)
 Complete problem sets 2 and 3.